tmplt/d7020e/README.md

 This example showcase contract based verification, and the possibilies to extract proofs.

+## struct.rs

+This example show the case of partially symbolic structures.

 ## vcell_test.rs

-Simple test to showcase low-level access.
+Simple test to showcase low-level `vcell` access.

+## register_test.rs

+Simple test to showcase the use of the `volatile-register` abstraction.

 ## f401_minimal.rs